OsaPL/Versus-Brawl/notes.md

 The shortnames for modes are cryptic => seperate gamemodes into folders?

+- session #4 (2 players, nidhogg prototype/purple waters)

+two ppl die in water == softlocked spawning => no idea why, added a `awake` check on removing the invincibility, if still dead, we try to respawn him again

+wolf still awful?

+suicide timer lower tiny bit => now is 0.7f

+annoying that ppl spawn in front of you and kill you?

+particles/billboards not visible sometimes? => hopefully fixed? (looks like it only happens sometimes, and not for all cameras)

 ### Scuffed things (that are probably bugs in OG) that need to get reported:
 - Level params are unusable for other values than string (float are getting converted to ints, sliders crash the game etc.)
 - You can spawn an object in code with `CreateObject("object.xml", /* save object: */ false);` and still connect stuff to it in editor.